Rosa Parks: Memorialization

 Many locations and institutions have been named in honor of Parks.
-At the behest of her friend Louise Tappes, Detroit's 12th street was renamed "Rosa Parks Boulevard" in 1976.
+At the behest of her friend Louise Tappes, Detroit's 12th Street was renamed "Rosa Parks Boulevard" in 1976.
 (Note: According to Theoharis, this happened in 1969.)
 A bronze sculpture of Parks was displayed at the National Portrait Gallery in 1991.
 Michigan designated February 4 as Rosa Parks Day in 1997.
-In 2000, at the cost of $10 million, Troy University opened the Rosa Parks Library and Museum at the site of Parks's arrest.
+In April 1998, the Los Angeles Metro Rail station at the intersection of today's A and C Lines (then the Blue and Green Lines) was renamed in Parks's honor.
+In 2000, at a cost of $10 million, Troy University opened the Rosa Parks Library and Museum at the site of Parks's arrest.
 Parks's apartment in Montgomery was placed on the National Register of Historic Places in 2002.
 The bus on which Parks refused to move was restored with funding from the Save America's Treasures program and placed on display at The Henry Ford museum in 2003.